hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p> The <code>vocabulary</code> variable contains the total number of unique words in the dataset.
-The sentence length is 200 which means that each sentence will be represented by a numeric vector of 200 integers. </p>
+The <code>vocabulary</code> variable contains the total number of unique words in the dataset.
+The sentence length is 200 which means that each sentence will be represented by a numeric vector of 200 integers.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>Next, we need to create a dictionary that contains words and their corresponding vector representation as specified by Stanford's Glove library.
-The following script does that:</p>
+Next, we need to create a dictionary that contains words and their corresponding vector representation as specified by Stanford's Glove library.
+The following script does that:

 <!-- /wp:paragraph -->

 <!-- wp:code -->